Magnolia Bush Magnolia stellata

 -

-Magnolia stellata, commonly called star magnolia, is a small deciduous shrub or small tree that typically grows with a rounded crown and is often grown as a large pyramidal multi-stemmed shrub.
-It grows up to 241⁄2'.
-It is noted for its compact size and late winter (February) to early spring (March) bloom of star-shaped white flowers.
-Since blooms open early, they are subject to damage.
+The star magnolia is a slow-growing, medium-sized, flowering deciduous shrub or small tree that typically grows with a rounded crown and is often grown as a large pyramidal multi-stemmed shrub.
+It grows from 15 to 20 feet tall and 10 to 15 feet wide.
+It is noted for its compact size and late winter to early spring bloom of star-shaped white flowers.
+Since blooms open early, they are subject to frost damage.
 It is the earliest of the deciduous magnolias to flower.
-It is frost sensitive, so plant it in protected site as it can be severely damaged by frost.
-It does tolerate heat.
-Winter, pubescent floral buds appear to be in need of a haircut and trim.
+In the winter, pubescent floral buds appear and will produce clusters of fragrant, 3 to 4-inch white flowers with 12 to 18 tepals.
+After flowering, it will produce a cone-like fruit that contains large seeds.
+As the cone-like fruits mature in late summer, they will burst open and reveal bright orange seeds.
+The leaves emerge oblong with a bronze color, turn medium to dark green during the summer months, and yellow in the fall.

-Best grown in full sun, in moist, organically rich, acidic to neutral, well-drained loams, although will tolerate clay soil.
-It tolerates partial shade but flowers best in full sun.
-Appreciates consistent and even moisture in summer, and is intolerant of soil extremes (dry or wet), most urban pollutants, and high winds.
-Avoid southern exposures where the buds may be induced to open too early and subsequently are damaged by frost.
-This plant is heat tolerant.
-Mulch helps retain soil moisture.
+The star magnolia is best grown in full sun and moist, organically rich, acidic to neutral, well-drained loams.
+It will tolerate clay soil and partial shade, but it flowers best in full sun.
+It appreciates consistent and even moisture in summer, and is intolerant of soil extremes of dryness, or wetness.
+It is also intolerant to most urban pollutants and high winds.
+Plant the star magnolia in a protected site to prevent severe damage from frost, and avoid southern exposures where the buds may be induced to open too early and subsequently damaged.
+This plant is heat tolerant, but mulch helps retain soil moisture.
 Prune only if needed immediately after flowering.
 If the plant needs rejuvenation, prune out 1-2 older stems per year.
-It works well as a single specimen tree, planted in borders, small groupings, or as an accent plant.
+It may be propagated by stem cuttings or seeds, but seed propagation may be challenging.

 Quick ID Hints:

-- Flowers appear before leaves in late winter
+- star-shaped flowers appear before the leaves in late winter or early spring

 - See this plant in the following landscape: